Keeping Pupils Safe

 Cleaswell Hill School also accesses Operation Encompass to support those children who may have been affected by Domestic Abuse, including Operation Encompass Next Steps Programme.

 Cleaswell Hill School uses Senso Cloud monitoring software for all online activity in school.
 David Evans and Rachael Walton are designated online safety leads in school.
-Focussed lessons raise understanding and awareness of how to keep safe online and when using social media.
+Focused lessons raise understanding and awareness of how to keep safe online and when using social media.
 We enhance our learning by involvement in Safer Internet Day activities each year.

 Cleaswell Hill School will not tolerate incidents of racism in any form and will report all incidents to the Local Authority.
 We are aware of the requirements of schools to counter extremist ideology and for the potential for pupils to be radicalised.
 All staff have completed the Government Prevent Duty and have due regard to prevent people from being drawn into terrorism.